chaobin/qPython/README.md

 print('all tasks took %s to finish' % (end - start))
 ```

-With the above, the result shows that the system's critical path takes no more than
+With the above, the result shows that the overall computation takes no more than
 what its dominant path takes to finish:

 ```text